 Mastering the Art of Genealogical Documentation

-Coordinated and taught by Thomas W. Jones, PhD, CG, CGL, FASG, FUGA, FNGS
+Coordinated and taught by Thomas W. Jones, PhD, CG, FASG, FUGA, FNGS

 - Read Genealogy Standards, numbers 1–8 (pages 5–9).

 - Read Mastering Genealogical Proof, chapter 4 (pages 33–45).

 - Come to class with questions about genealogical documentation.